John A. Macdonald Legacy Review

 • Just my opinion on this matter (as well as other cancel culture issues)

-by James Afseth, over 3 years ago
+by James Afseth, about 5 years ago

 It is not our right to erase or hide history, no matter what!...ignorance of our history is far more dangerous than a monument that is offensive to a select few, and dooms us to repeat history.